hcarey-data/Online-Retail-Analysis-Project/README.md

 the company should focus on these individuals to drive up revenue.
 They should spend more on advertising campaigns to increase the longevity of these customers.
-It should prioritize retention strategies for high-value customers, such as targeted promotions, loyalty programs, and personalized marketing campaigns According to the top-five most popular products, 'Manual' and 'Regency Cake Stand Tier 3' were amongst those listed.
+It should prioritize retention strategies for high-value customers, such as targeted promotions, loyalty programs, and personalized marketing campaigns.
-The company should prioritize these products and feature them foremost in their advertising strategies to increase revenue.
 The RFM Analysis Sheet shows a table visualization of the different types of customers based on their RFM score.
 The customer id slicer can be used to view a customer or group of customers and their rating.
 Stakeholders may use this to target active customers as well as reach out to underperforming ones.
 Since the UK is the